Most popular house styles in San Antonio

 The southern style

 The southern style home has been perfectly adapted for the San Antonio climate of heat, humidity, and scorching temperatures in the summer.
 To facilitate natural airflow, these homes will typically have large operable shutters, and, perhaps most characteristically, a grand wrap-around porch, often with several charming rocking chairs placed out front.
 All of these elements extend the living areas to the exterior spaces of the home, allowing for plenty of room to enjoy fresh air during the warm months.
 These homes are similar to the plantation style of the southeast, and often have the monumental columns at the doorway that have come to define that particular style of home.

 In San Antonio, these homes typically have stayed in the family for generations, maintaining the look and style that appeared in the area at the time of America’s westward migration.

-The Alamo City is undoubtedly a hodgepodge of home styles, all working together create a unique and one-of-a-kind architectural landscape.
+The Alamo City is undoubtedly a hodgepodge of home styles all working together to create a unique and one-of-a-kind architectural landscape.
 If you are looking to buy a home in San Antonio, you’ll have no shortage of home styles from which to choose.
 Whatever the style, never forget it all boils down to “location, location, location!”
-Thankfully, in San Antonio, you can find plenty of home styles regardless of location
+Thankfully, in San Antonio, you can find plenty of home styles regardless of location.